w3c/automotive-viss2/feeder/feeder-rl/README.md

 }
 ```

-The feeder should be started with the redisDb, which presumes that the vissv2server usues redis for state storage.
+The feeder should be started with the redisDb, which presumes that the vissv2server use redis https://redis.io for state storage.
 ```
     feeder-rl --dataprovider, remotive, --rdb, /tmp/docker/redisDB.sock,--fch,/tmp/docker/server-feeder-channel.sock
 ```